labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

 ppanggolin all --fasta genomes.fasta.list
 ```

-Again you must use a tab-separated file but this time with the following organisation:
+Again you must use a tab-separated file but this time with the following organization:

 1. The first column contains a unique genome name
 2. The second column the path to the associated FASTA file